-For individuals with challenged mobility, gardening opportunities may at first appear limited.
-However, by designing your garden with accessibility in mind, you can create a garden that can be enjoyed by everyone.
-Here are some ways to plan a garden that is welcoming to all.
+For individuals with mobility challenges, gardening opportunities may need some adaptations.
+By designing your garden with accessibility in mind, you can create a garden that can be enjoyed by everyone.
+Here are some ways to plan a garden that is welcoming to individuals of all abilities.

 Install accessible pathways.
 Navigation to and through the garden requires careful consideration to ensure ease and safety.